Southern-Exposure-Seed-Exchange/Order-Manager-Prototypes/README.md

 * Hiding 1855 Variants on the Products Page takes 0.3s of scripting time & 0.2s
   of rendering time.
 * Loading directly into a Product Details Page takes 0.1s of scripting time.

+## Retrospective

+After building multiple prototypes, my favorite combination is a Servant backend with Elm or Purescript as the frontend.
+Elm would be way easier than Purescript for people not familiar with statically typed, functional programming languages - but Purescript provides additional ways of abstracting and reducing boilerplate code.
+But both are so much better than classical JS frameworks that either seem worth it.
+Servant/Haskell gives me a lot more confidence in the backend code, and it's easier to understand the API architecture versus Django.
+The same applies to Elm/Purescript, you can look at the top-level calls and follow the messages/views down to the actual code, while Ember feels more like a scavengar hunt.

+The purescript-pux library is basically The Elm Architecture in Purescript.
+In both, there's some boiler plate of hooking up nested mesages, updates and views but it feels much more organized & learnable.
+It's like learning one pattern and then repeating it at different scales.

+Ember and Django hook up very well together, since both have JSON-API support.
+With other options, we'd have to hookup our own api schema, error handling, and pagination.

+### Ember

+**Pros**
+* Easy to learn
+* Plain JS
+* Lots of libraries, large community

+**Cons**
+* Hard to debug
+* Slow
+* Hard to determine best practices or performance improvements
+* Hard to reason about

+### Elm

+**Pros**
+* Statically typed, functional
+* Obvious/enforced best practices(The Elm Architecture) - less freedom to do
+  whatever you want but easier to understand & write
+* Elm Format automatically makes code super legible & a standard style
+* Performance improvements are easy & don't affect program architecture
+* Semantic Versioning of dependencies keeps upgrades easy & builds from breaking
+* Easy integration w/ Websockets
+* Fast
+* Awesome Compiler Messages
+* Much more maintainable, refactoring is easy & guided by compiler

+**Cons**
+* Small but growing community
+* Interacting w/ JS is a bigger process but safer.
+* Possible breaking changes in future
+* Lack of typeclasses adds some boilerplate code
+* Most language development by single person.
+* Might have to write some 3rd-party integrations ourself(e.g., if we want to show stripe payments)

+### Purescript

+**Pros**
+* Statically typed, functional
+* Can replicate Elm Architecture, but is not limited to it
+* Syntax almost identical to Haskell, tougher than Elm for webdevs but easy for Haskellers
+* Has typeclasses and more powerful abstractions than Elm
+* Language development by group larger than Elm's
+* Much more maintainable, refactoring is easy & guided by compiler

+**Cons**
+* Small community
+* Somewhat cryptic compiler messages
+* Easy interactions with JS
+* Dependency versioning is not great, bower caused some pain points
+* Possible breaking changes in future
+* Might have to write some 3rd-party integrations ourself(e.g., if we want to show stripe payments)

+### Django

+**Pros**
+* Easy to learn, easy to write
+* Lots of libraries, easy to interact w/ 3rd party services
+* Lots of Django users
+* Django-Rest-Framework has cool features like a web frontend with a built in API client.

+**Cons**
+* Requires extra work for websockets(Django Channels)
+* Slow performance
+* Needs lots and lots of tests for program verification
+* Harder to completely trust refactorings without many tests
+* No type checking or compile-time guarantees - relies more on documentation & programmer responsibility

+### Servant

+**Pros**
+* Statically typed, functional
+* Way faster than Django(~6x)
+* Type system/classes allow easy, uncomplicated abstractions
+* Can automatically generate API clients
+* Compiler is better than Purescript but not as awesome as Elm's
+* Much more maintainable, refactoring is easy & guided by compiler
+* Library to allow subscriptions to resource updates via websockets
+* Can integrate w/ Swagger, but not as simple as Django-Rest-Framework
+* Integrated & Type-Checked API Docs - invalid API docs won't compile!

+**Cons**
+* Not as many libraries as Django/Python, may have to write a couple ourselves
+* Smaller community
+* Harder to learn